bcharlier/HMMA238/Docs/tp.md

 In the Sphinx terminology, this `doc` folder is called the [source directory](http://www.sphinx-doc.org/en/stable/glossary.html#term-source-directory).
 It contains:

 1. a configuration file `conf.py` with all the information needed to read the sources and build the doc.
-By building, I mean the process of generating the doc (usually in `html`, `pdf`, etc...) from the ReST files.
+By building, it is meant the process of generating the doc (usually in `html`, `pdf`, etc.) from the ReST files.
 2. a directory structure containing `.md` or `.rst` files with the doc.

 To help you, Sphinx comes with a script called `sphinx-quickstart` that sets up a source directory and creates a default `conf.py` with the most useful configuration values from a few questions it asks you.
 To use this, run: